 The arrival of the iPad kicked off a new tablet era, one that's now evolved to Pro models and 2-in-1s.
 Here's our comprehensive look back in time at the history of the tablet.

 1. The Dynabook (1968)

 You could say that the idea for a tablet computer was born back in the 1960s.
-When Alan Kay and the Xerox Palo Alto Research Center dreamt up the 'Dynabook', they envisaged a portable device that would give children easy access to any digital media.
+When Alan Kay and his colleagues at the Xerox Palo Alto Research Centre dreamt up the Dynabook, they envisaged a portable tablet-style device that would primarily serve to give children easy access to any digital media.

 2. GRiDPad (1989)

 While the geeks of the 80s dreamt of a futuristic Dynabook or electronic Star Trek data pad, what they actually got was the chunky GRiDPad.
 Built by the GRiD Systems Corporation, this tablet PC ran MS-DOS, supported stylus input on a 10-inch monochrome screen and lasted for 3 hours between charges.

 Impressed?
 Analyst Andrew Seybold was: "The GRiDPad is a creative breakthrough in laptop computer design," he wrote in 1989.
 "It may well capture the title of 'the computer for the rest of us'."
 Unfortunately, the GRiDPad cost a wallet-emptying $2,370 and was followed by similarly overpriced and underpowered rivals, including 1992's Compaq Concerto.

 Of course the PDA is an important part of the tablet story.
 While the GRiDPad never arrived, GRiD engineer Jeff Hawkins hit on the idea of taking the tablet and shrinking it down.
 He founded Palm Computing to pursue the project and produced the Zoomer touchscreen device with the help of Tandy and Casio.